Unity-Technologies/ml-agents/docs/Training-on-Microsoft-Azure.md

 ## Pre-Configured Azure Virtual Machine

-A pre-configured virtual machine image is available in the Azure Marketplace and is nearly compltely ready for training.
+A pre-configured virtual machine image is available in the Azure Marketplace and is nearly completely ready for training.
 You can start by deploying the [Data Science Virtual Machine for Linux (Ubuntu)](https://azuremarketplace.microsoft.com/marketplace/apps/microsoft-ads.linux-data-science-vm-ubuntu) into your Azure subscription.
 Once your VM is deployed, SSH into it and run the following command to complete dependency installation: